Madh93/homelab/traefik/README.md

 ### Dashboard auth

 The Traefik API built-in dashboard does not have authentication by default.
-This can be solved using Traefik itself using the BasicAuth middleware.
+This can be solved with Traefik itself using the [BasicAuth middleware](https://doc.traefik.io/traefik/middlewares/http/basicauth/).

 To generate the password file: